Multi-Target Application Model (MTA) | Migrating from the Neo Environment to the Multi-Cloud Foundation

 Multiple Modules, Single Lifecycle

 MTA was originally architected for SAP HANA XS Advanced (XSA) applications with the different UI, application, and database modules.
 The objective was to provide a similar developer experience as with XS classic, the repository, and SAP HANA studio (2015).
-When the SAP Cloud Platform, Cloud Foundry environment was released, the MTA model was included, as part of the SAP HANA XS Advanced programming model (2016).
+When the SAP Business Technology Platform, Cloud Foundry environment was released, the MTA model was included, as part of the SAP HANA XS Advanced programming model (2016).
 As defined in the original specification:

 A multi-target application (MTA)is comprised of multiple parts (modules), created with different technologies and deployed to different targets, but with a single, common lifecycle.